ryuuart/MANAWAVE/web/src/content/realms/hypertrance.md

   portal: royalblue
 ---

-**#HYPERTRANCE** is the sound and aesthetic of manawave.
+**#HYPERTRANCE** is the sound and aesthetic of **MANAWAVE**.
 It’s directly inspired from the y2k cyber era of look and sound.
 I feel spiritually aligned to its feeling as someone nostalgic for more imaginative times.